June 17, 2020

 It's a heavy burden to be the victim of an injustice and at the same time be expected to create the solution.

 We look forward to sharing the resources the AAFP has and those it is developing to help all of us do better.
 The Academy is holding an all-member event that will focus on racism at 7 p.m.
-CT on June 22 on Facebook, YouTube and Twitter.
+CT on June 22, 2020, and will remain available as a video on Facebook and YouTube.

 Tochi Iroku-Malize, M.D., M.P.H., M.B.A., is a member of the AAFP Board of Directors.